unicef/publicgoods-toolkit/procurement.md

 companies, especially smaller and less traditional ones, do not have procedures that let them discover open source opportunities at early stages.
 If government is to succeed at open source, it needs to expand the pool of RFP respondents.
+This might mean dropping requiring a vendor to have experience and references around past government projects.

 **KEY RECOMMENDATION**: It is more important to attract bids from vendors who are experienced at open source development than to